-The Taiwan Studies Programme (TSP), housed within the Institute of Asia and Pacific Studies at the University of Nottingham is dedicated to developing wider and sustained scholarly interest in the study, research and teaching of the politics, culture, society, external relations and economy of Taiwan.
+The Taiwan Studies Programme (TSP), housed within the Asia Research Institute at the University of Nottingham is dedicated to developing wider and sustained scholarly interest in the study, research and teaching of the politics, culture, society, external relations and economy of Taiwan.

 As a ‘miracle economy’ and ‘Third Wave’ democracy, Taiwan is a fascinating case for many areas of academic investigation.